About this newsletter

 Life's revealed complexity

 I may be drifting towards a mid-life crisis, I admit it.
-I'm in my late 40s, and slightly dissatisfied with the state of my life.
+I'm in my early 50s, and somewhat dissatisfied with the state of my life.
 Oh, the heart of it is fine: I have a wife I adore and two incredible daughters I love spending time with.

 But — somehow — the rest of my life isn't quite right.
 The surrounding aspects are not what I want them to be.
 My life is too cluttered, the food we're easting too poor, and the way I'm spending my time is less than ideal.